How to clean your car with a pressure washer

 Dos and don'ts for cleaning your car with a pressure washer

-- Do try to pressure wash the car on concrete rather than on a gravel driveway to avoid the possibility of stones flying up and hitting the paintwork.
+- Pressure wash the car on concrete rather than gravel to avoid the possibility of stones hitting the paintwork.

-- Do check the interior of your car after spraying to see if any of the doors have leaking seals.
+- Close the windows properly and check the interior of your car after spraying for leaks.

-- Don't let detergent dry.
+- Let detergent dry.
 It will cause blemishes, which can be a pain to get rid of.

-- Don't use a strong spray on areas where paint is chipped as it could strip more paint away.
+- Use a strong spray on areas where paint is chipped or on old tyres.